Digital transformation

 3. Smart Homes

-Like their commercial counterparts, smart homes use a centralised system to control many devices.
+Like their commercial counterparts, IoT in architecture enables smart homes to use a centralised system to control many devices.
 IoT devices in a smart home work together to control many functions that previous generations of homeowners would manually control.
 Smart homes contain a single automated system.
 It links all the devices such as a smartphone, tablet, or laptop with door locks, cameras, lights, televisions, thermostats, house monitors, and even appliances like refrigerators as parts of the IoT technology.
 IoT in homes helps to save energy, improve security, and facilitate elderly living.

 4. Motion Detection